JeffWeinell/REEs/README.md

 ```
 Result: Table containing coordinates for 2,337 proposed ddRAD-like loci: [ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ddRAD/ProposedLoci_CCTGCAGG-GAATTC_output_900to1000.txt).

 **2**.
-I used the function get_ncbi_sequences (REEs package) to obtain the sequences of the loci proposed in step 1.
-For loci on the antisense strands of contigs I first downloaded the corresponding reverse complement sequence (from the sense strand), and then I used the function reverseComplement (Biostrings package) to obtain the correct antisense strand target.
+Extract sequences for proposed loci. <!-- For loci on the antisense strands of contigs I first downloaded the corresponding reverse complement sequence (from the sense strand), and then I used the function reverseComplement (Biostrings package) to obtain the correct antisense strand target. -->
 ```
 ### Defining vectors containing the Genbank accession and range of positions to download.
 This information is from the second, third, and fourth columns of the table that was generated by the function proposeLoci.ddRADlike.
 Note that the start and end positions are relative to the sense strand of the contig.
 The coordinates of proposed loci on the antisense strand have the format "ContigAccession:cEndPosition-StartPosition", which is equal to the reverse complement of a sequence with coordinates "ContigAccession:StartPosition-EndPosition".
 ContigAccession <- proposed.ddRAD.loci.coordinates$ContigAccession